Standards and Code of Conduct

 South Holland District Council's Code of Conduct states that Councillors must not participate in any discussion or vote on any matter in which they are aware they have a DPI.

-District Councillors Interests can be found in the individual pages webpages.
+- District Councillors Interests can be found on each of the individual member web pages

-Parish Councillors Interests can be found in the webpages.
+- Parish Councillors Interests can be found on the parish council web pages.

 What happens if somebody breaks the Code?